THE POWER GIFTS

 Among the nine gifts of the Holy Spirit which He bestows upon the believers according to His sovereign will, three can be classified as the Power or Miracle-working Gifts, namely the gift of Faith, the gifts of Healings, and the Working of Miracles (1 Cor.
 12:9-10).

-These gifts are supernatural abilities given to the believers by the Holy Spirit to demonstrate and manifest the awesome and supernatural power of God resulting in God’s glory, in effectiveness and fruitfulness in God’s service, and in the edification of God’s people.
+These gifts are supernatural abilities given to the believers by the Holy Spirit to demonstrate and manifest God’s incredible and supernatural power, resulting in God’s glory, effectiveness, and fruitfulness in God’s service and the edification of God’s people.

 Let us examine these gifts one after the other.

 This is a supernatural impartation of God’s kind of faith to the believer’s heart to accomplish God’s purpose in a specific situation.

 When the gift of faith is in operation, the believer is inspired and emboldened to speak and act in an unusual, uncommon, or unprecedented manner resulting in a miraculous, incredible, and supernatural display of God’s power.

 When the gift of faith is in operation, the believer spontaneously confronts, handles, or deals with adverse circumstances or complex situations with an unusual boldness and confidence as God would and gets the supernatural results that God would get.